Table of Contents

 For simple data analysis and presenting numbers to colleagues, spreadsheets offer a helpful, user-friendly interface.
 But when it comes to dynamic data sets contributed to from all corners of the business and affecting the bottom line, it’s best to opt for something more advanced.

 While SaaS may have started out with an expensed app here or there, today’s SaaS landscape requires increased management.
-Read on for six reasons why a SaaS management spreadsheet doesn’t suffice when it comes to tracking your organization’s application portfolio.
+A spreadsheet will no longer suffice as a system of record and managing your SaaS inventory.

 6 Reasons a SaaS Management Spreadsheet is Ineffective